With subsequent amendments.

 The number of new students in the MS program in Primary Care Nursing, organised in collaboration with the University of Akureyri, is limited to 13.

-A maximum of 17 new students may be admitted to the postgraduate diploma specialisation in operational nursing and 15 to the specialisation in anaesthetic nursing.
-The operation of the postgraduate diploma specialisations in operational nursing and anaesthetic nursing is contingent on at least 10 applicants meeting the admission requirements in each specialisation.
+A maximum of 15 new students may be admitted to MS program in nurcing and the postgraduate studies, specialisation in operational nursing and 15 to the specialisation in anaesthetic nursing.
+The operation of the MS program in nurcing and postgraduate diploma specialisations in operational nursing and anaesthetic nursing is contingent on at least 10 applicants meeting the admission requirements in each specialisation.

 The study committees for each specialisation shall evaluate the quality of applications, based on admission requirements, and interview applicants that meet requirements.
 If the number of applicants that meet admission requirements is higher than the number of places on the programme, places will be offered to the applicants who have ranked highest in the evaluation.
 If an applicant turns down a place, it will be offered to the next highest-ranking applicant.

-Admission to the postgraduate diploma specialisation in anaesthetic nursing is based on the following considerations:
+Admission to the postgraduate studies specialisation in anaesthetic nursing is based on the following considerations:

 1. Grade for BS in Nursing or equivalent qualification.
 The minimum average grade is 6.5.
 Applicants will be ranked by grade.